DETAILED ACTION

 In regards to Claim 17, Long, as modified, teaches the wall hanger assembly of claim 1, wherein the base of the downwardly curved prong (Hoffman: Fig. 20-23; 1050/2050) of the base plate has a height measured along the side edge and a thickness measured along a top edge, and wherein the height is a least three times the thickness (Hoffman: Pg.
 6, Ln.
 13).

-In regards to Claim 18, Long, as modified, teaches the wall hanger assembly of claim 1, wherein the first insert plate (Long: Fig. 2A-2B; 10) is rotatable in the direction away from the front surface of the base plate (Long: Fig. 2A-2B; 14) to insert the first downwardly curved prong into a surface.
+In regards to Claim 18, Long, as modified, teaches the wall hanger assembly of claim 1, wherein the first insert plate (Long: Fig. 2A-2B; 10) is rotatable in the direction away from a front surface of the base plate (Long: Fig. 2A-2B; 14) to insert the first downwardly curved prong into a surface.

 In regards to Claim 19, Long, as modified, teaches the wall hanger assembly of claim 1 wherein the first insert plate (Long: Fig. 2A-2B; 10) further includes a second downwardly curved prong (Long: Fig. 2A-2B; 22b) extending outwardly along an arc to an outer end,